AlexLaak/TeamRecipe/README.md

 If you have more questions about our applications email us at taturi@metropolia.fi

 # Download application
+https://goo.gl/WBTJtf

+We distribute our application with an .jar file so it's cross-platform and can run on any OS with JRE installed.
-Download, extract and run the .jar file https://goo.gl/WBTJtf
+Download the zip file, extract and run the Recipe.jar